Boston, No. 1 South Carolina rally beat No. 15 UCLA 73-64

-Boston had 18 points, 10 rebounds and four blocks as the as the Gamecocks rallied from 10-points down to beat No. 15 UCLA 73-64 on Tuesday night.
+Boston had 18 points, 10 rebounds and four blocks as the Gamecocks rallied from 10 points down to beat No. 15 UCLA 73-64 on Tuesday night.

 The reigning AP Player of the Year had missed the second half in a win over Hampton on Sunday after a hard fall.
 She returned to the bench in that game with a walking boot on her right foot.